alexxxnf/nf_pp/README.md

 ### Options

-`trimString` — Default value is 100 simbols.
-0 — disable trimming.
+`trimString` &mdash; Default value is 1000 simbols.
+0 &mdash; disable trimming.
-`autoCollapsed`	— Fold tree.
+`autoCollapsed`	&mdash; Fold tree.
 Default value is `FALSE`.
-`autoOpen` — Array of keys or a single key which will be used to unfold the tree.
+`autoOpen` &mdash; Array of keys or a single key which will be used to unfold the tree.

 You can pass options to the function as an array or one by one in any order.
 For example: